AndreiBalan98/SelfDevelopmentApp/docs/progress.md

 ## Now

-**Phase 5 step 3 — meals — is built and waiting to be tested on the phone.** It is not done until Andrei has tested and approved it.
-Nothing is committed yet.
+Nothing in progress.
+Phase 5 step 3 (meals) is finished, tested on the phone and approved on 2026-09-02.

-No migration is needed: `meals` and `meal_items` came in with 0001.
+**The next session starts by proposing phase 5 step 4 — Today.** Do not start building it.
+Propose the approach with a recommendation, the alternatives and what each costs, then wait.
+The decisions that need putting to Andrei are listed under Next — note that this is the first step that needs a way to *set* the targets, which nothing does yet.

 ## Waiting on me (Andrei)

-**Test meals on the phone**, then approve or send it back.
-What to try: open a day from the sample week and check the numbers look right; add a meal to today and put a product and a recipe in it; log eggs and check it counts pieces by default; correct a quantity, remove a line, set a time and score, then delete the meal.
-Then move back a few days with the arrows and backfill one — it should land at midday, not at whatever time it is now.
-If you want the awkward case: set a meal's time to 02:20 and watch what it says about which day it counts towards.

-Nothing else.
-No SQL to run, no environment variables to add.
+Nothing.
+No SQL to run, no environment variables to add, no decisions owed.
 Migrations 0001–0003 are all in, and no migration is pending.

 ## Done

+- 2026-09-02 — Phase 5 step 3 complete: meals.
+One day at a time, with arrows and a date box; Add creates the meal and drops you inside it; one search box for products and recipes together; pieces counted by default where a product says what one weighs;
+  per-line and whole-meal nutrition and cost; time, day, type, note and score, all editable forever.
+Backfilled meals land at midday so they can't fall the wrong side of the 04:00 rule. `lib/day.ts` gained `localTimestamp` and the rest of the local-time helpers.
+Tested on the phone and approved.

 - 2026-09-02 — Phase 5 step 2 complete: recipes.
 One screen per recipe — name,
   servings, cooked weight, then ingredients searched and added underneath.
 Raw weight,